profsmith89/ctps/_sources/glossary.md

 **actual parameters:** the names we provide as the inputs to a function at a call site.
 The value of the actual parameters gain new names (i.e., the **formal parameters**) inside the function.

+**address:** a number that represents a way for you to specify which element in a large collection of elements you want.
+An index into a Python sequence is a type of address.
+Typically, computer scientists talk about a memory address, which is an index into the computer's memory when viewed as a large array of bytes.

 **algorithm (Chapter 3):** a sequence of well-specified steps that a computer can execute.

 **aliases:** what we call two names that refer to the same object.